 For a chance to become a member of your walking club's Sport Hillwalking team, you must compete in the All-Ireland Hillwalking Championships as an individual (click here for participation instructions).

 Find out when the current or upcoming championships are taking place by visiting our sports competition status page.
-The Sport Hillwalking season is scheduled to start on 1st March and end on 31st October each year.
+The Sport Hillwalking season is scheduled to start on 1st May and end on 31st August each year.

 Winner selection